ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 .. note::

    Arrays in Java are objects.
-When arrays are passed in as arguments to methods, any changes to the array in the method will affect the original method, since the array name is a reference value refering to the address of the array in memory.
+When arrays are passed in as arguments to methods, any changes to the array in the method will affect the original array, since the array name is a reference value refering to the address of the array in memory.

 |Exercise| **Check Your Understanding**